 11. High-fat dairy will help keep you thin

 For years nutritionists and doctors have been telling you that eating fat will make you fat.
 It turns out that when you look at the scientific literature this doesn’t seem to be the case, especially when it comes to dairy.

-While it’s still not completely understood why full-fat products make you thinner it’s thought to be because of the beneficial compounds such as butyrate, phytanic acid, and conjugated linoleic acid.
+While it’s still not completely understood why full-fat products make you thinner it’s thought to be because of the beneficial compounds found inside them such as butyrate, phytanic acid, and conjugated linoleic acid.